 VIP Guests – An Exclusive Experience

-If you choose our VIP package, your experience will begin at 5pm where you will be met in the Darwin Centre by Tullis and Sir Ranulph.
+If you are one of our VIP guests, your experience will begin at 5pm where you will be met in the Darwin Centre by Tullis and Sir Ranulph.
 Prior to our evening guests arriving, you will be shown through the new media lecture theatre where a live virtual tour of the Nature’s SAFE lab in Shropshire will be given.

-You will then move into the basement of the Natural History Museum to have an exclusive tour of their modern biobank.
-You will then be shown through the incredible collection of historic specimen storage jars, where animals have been stored for centuries.
+You will then move into the basement of the Natural History Museum to have an exclusive tour of their modern biobank, led by our local host, Jacqueline Mckenzie Dodds, Natural History Museum Molecular Collections.
+You will be shown through the incredible collection of historic specimen storage jars, where animals have been stored for centuries.
 Some of the unique specimens contained here have come from Darwin’s voyage on the Beagal, and include species identified by Carl Linneaus.

-Following this, the evening guests will then arrive, and the sparkling reception will begin.
+Following this,you will join evening guests will then arrive, and the sparkling reception will begin.